Cycle (gene): Discovery

 The identification, characterization, and cloning of cyc was reported in May 1998 in Cell by Jeffrey Hall and Michael Rosbash's labs at Brandeis University along with first author Joan E. Rutila at the Howard Hughes Medical Institute.
 Prior to its discovery, the mechanism by which PER and TIM transcription was regulated rhythmically was not fully understood.
 They published the papers reporting the discovery of CYCLE and CLOCK in the same issue of Cell.
-They found both genes as a result of a technique of forward genetics, chemically mutagenzing flies and screening for altered locomotor activity rhythms.
+They found both genes as a result of a technique of forward genetics, chemically mutagenizing flies and screening for altered locomotor activity rhythms.
 From the screen, cycle was identified as a recessive arrhythmic mutant in one fly line because it shows arrhythmic locomotor activity patterns when a fly has 2 mutant chromosomes number 3.
 These mutant flies were also found to display arrhythmic eclosion.
 Because the mutants displayed no circadian rhythms and the heterozygote flies displayed long circadian periods, they determined that cycle has a dominant phenotype.
 These data also suggest that the Cycle gene is part of the biological clock because of the similarity between the cycle mutant phenotype and that of the clock mutant.
 This suggests that Cycle is part of the biological clock with its phenotype similar to that of the clock mutant.
 Assaying PER and TIM transcription levels in the cyc mutant showed reduced mRNA levels of both proteins.
 Cloning of the cyc gene revealed that it encodes a novel basic helix–loop–helix – PAS domain (bHLH-PAS) protein related to mammalian basic helix-loop-helix ARNT-like protein 1 (BMAL1), and that it likely binds to Clock to activate transcription of circadian rhythm genes.

 Cycle gene expression has been discovered in a variety of cell types and tissues including the adult head, adult eye, larval/adult central nervous system, adult crop, adult midgut, adult hindgut, larval/adult Malpighian tubules, larval/adult fat body, adult salivary gland, adult female reproductive system, adult male accessory gland, and adult carcass.

 Recent research on cycle has largely focused on the role of circadian rhythmicity in other processes.
 In 2012, it was reported that aging reduces transcriptional oscillations of core clock genes in the fly head including cycle.
 Wild type Drosophila show low activity of the CLOCK/CYCLE protein dimer in the morning, and it was recently found that lowering levels of these proteins can affect neuronal signaling.
 Research from 2012 on sleep architecture and nutrition found that circadian clock mutants, including cyc^{01} still maintained a normal diet response without circadian rhythmicity.
 Future work focusing on understanding the role of circadian rhythms in Drosophila will continue to investigate cycle's role in maintaining rhythmicity.